 - Elf is cutting toilet paper into snowflakes!

 - Elf says goodbye with a goodbye note, he’s hopping a ride with Santa to the North Pole!

 How To Save or Print Your Elf on the Shelf Cheat Sheet

 Every year we add a new cheat sheet so you always have new ideas to come back to!
 You can download each year’s cheat sheets below.

 There’s two ways to make sure this Elf on the Shelf Cheat Sheet is nearby: You can print it and keep it somewhere safe, or you can download it to your phone and keep it in your camera roll.

 To download the Elf on the Shelf Cheat Sheet, press and hold your finger on the image above until an option to “save” it comes up.
 Save it to your photos!

-To print the Elf on the Shelf Cheat Sheet, tap the button below:
+To print our Elf on the Shelf Cheat Sheet, Year One (above):

 Print on computer paper with your regular InkJet or Laser printer.